 That seems to be enough to satisfy the ambitions of the club owner, Jeff Bonser, though some fans seem to be fed up with his control of the club, and the way he extracts money from it through owning the stadium.

 Player sales £110,000 (purchases of £179,000 in 2016/17)

 Borrowings £2,038,000 (down £289,000)

 Most clubs show three types of income in their accounts, but somewhat frustratingly Walsall only show two, by combining broadcasting and commercial streams.

-Footballs main costs are in relation to players, and here Walsall seem to have a lid on their ambitions.
+Footballs main costs are in relation to players, and here Walsall continue to keep tight control.

-The club clearly have a tight wage budget set each year, and this is why the wage to income ratio fluctuates in a narrow range around 50%.
-This compares to an average of 101% for clubs in the Championship.
+The club clearly have a tight wage budget set each year, but the wage to income ratio increased from 53% to 58%, meaning that the club was paying out £58 in wages for every £100 of income that was generated in 2017/18.
+This compares to an average of 100% for clubs in the Championship.

 Profits are income less costs.
 Walsall seem to be able to break even each year, just.
 This could be manipulated by the directors’ tweaking their pay to ensure the club finishes in the black each season.